South African Red Cross Air Mercy Service: History

 The SA Red Cross Air Ambulance Service was started in 1966 with a single Cessna 205 aircraft to provide a service for the transportation of critically ill and injured persons from the remote areas of South Africa.

 In 1971 the service acquired an additional aircraft, a Piper Aztec, nicknamed the "Spirit of Rotary I".
 The funding or this aircraft was achieved through the assistance of the Rotary Club.
 In November 1982 the "Spirit of Rotary II", a Piper Chieftain took off from the then called DF Malan Airport in Cape Town.
 1988 the service acquired its first jet aircraft, a Cessna Citation II.

 In 1994 a trust was formed and the organization changed its name to the present South African Red Cross Air Mercy Service Trust.

 Fleet

+AMS Agusta Westland AW119 Koala during training near Newlands Forest.

 The South African Red Cross Air Mercy Service fleet comprises the following fixed and rotorwing aircraft: